| SOME OF THE STORIES FROM THE HISTORY OF FOOTBALL.. . . .

 strictly-enforced rules concerning maximum wages payable to players.
 Leeds

+City FC learnt that you broke those rules at your peril.
 Leeds City were founded in 1904.
 They spent one unspectacular season in

 the West Yorkshire League before applying for membership of the Football